ZeyiQian/ZeyiQian/README.md

-- 👋 Hi, I’m Zeyi Qian
+- 👋 Hi, I’m Zeyi Qian.
-- 👀 I’m a First-Year Ph.D.
+- 👀 A First-Year Ph.D.
 Student in Economics at Clark University.
-- 🌱 This platform is specially used to record reading notes, test code and reproduce the results of papers.
-- 💞️ ...
+- 🌱 Interested in Urban and Spatial Economics, International Economics, China's Economy
 - 📫 zeqian@clarku.edu
+- 💞️ This platform is specially used to record reading notes, test code and reproduce the results of papers.

 <!---
 ZeyiQian/ZeyiQian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.